 I couldn’t exactly neither say where I was back on this fatidic date.
 Although I may affirm that the info came to me at about the same time.
 With the images of my few meetings with Marvin coming brutally back to mind…

 I suppose we were somehow destined to meet.
-Although nothing could predict such a thing would happen.
-I mean, I was doin’ my military obligations in Germany back then.
+Even though nothing could predict such a thing would happen.
+As a matter of fact, I was doin’ my military obligations in Germany back then.
 And I had been agreed to have a few day break which got me to go by a friend of mine who was living by the North Sea in Oostende.
 Then, one morning while taken in my thoughts, seating on a bench, a man came at me.
 He simply asked: “May I?”, to which I politely responded by the affirmative.

 We started exchanging platitudes about the surroundings and the weather.
 Then he asked me if I was living in the area, to which I responded by the negative.
 Although explaing him that a part of my family had Flemish roots.
 Meanwhile I started having that strange feeling of deja vu as time would go when havin’ a look at my interlocutor’s face.
 And even though it was kind of embarrassing, I said: “Excuse me, Sir, aren’t you… Marvin?”
 He softly said he was.
 Explaining me he was as well spending a few days in the area.
 Eventually searching for new ideas, inspiration for a new album to come.

 “Marvin, he was a friend of mine, and he could sing a song, his heart in every line.
 Marvin sang of the joy and pain, he opened up our minds.
 And I still can hear him say: Aw talk to me so you can see what’s going on.
 Say you will sing your songs, forevermore (evermore)…” (from the Commodores‘ ‘Nightshift’)